-If you just want to enjoy some time on the water, without the complications and cost associated with renting a boat you can join an excursion.
-Take a look at the listing below to obtain information on area boating excursions.
+If you're simply wanting to experience some time on the open water, without the cost and complications associated with renting a boat you should take a day sailing excursion.
+See the table below to obtain contact information for area day sailing companies.

 Not everyone heeds the warning about the rough waters; however, since the marina local to Rock Sound,, is extremely popular.
 Not only can yachters step off their boat and enjoy a stay at the hotel here, but features of the property include a restaurant, a bar, a coffee shop, a business center with meeting rooms, event space, and everything you need to care for your boat.